-1. The two pieces of cloth worn by male pilgrims.
+1. The two pieces of cloth that male pilgrims wear during Hajj.

-2. The very act of starting Hajj or `Umrah by making the intention that one is now starting Hajj or `Umrah and saying the Talbiyah.
+2. The very act of initiating Hajj or `Umrah by making the intention that one is now starting Hajj or `Umrah and saying the Talbiyah.

 How do I put on ihram?

 Cleanliness is recommended before putting on the clothing of ihram.